-A single rack of lamb is the perfect amount for two people so it makes a great main course for an intimate dinner.
-If you plan on one rack for two people you will probably have a chop or two left over for a late night snack.
-The secret is to keep it simple and to sear the lamb quickly over a hot fire then drop the heat to let the center roast.
-This will create the perfect caramelized crust while keeping the middle tender and juicy.
+A single rack of lamb is the perfect amount for 2 people so it makes a great main course for an intimate dinner.
+If you plan on 1 rack for 2 people you will probably have a chop or two left over for a late-night snack.

-To carve the rack of lamb, stand it up on the meat side with the bones curving away from you.
-Slide a sharp knife down, between the bones cutting gently through the meat.
-You should be able to see the bones all the way down along the back side of the rack.
+Because this dish is so impressive whole, you may want your guests to see it before you cut it into serving pieces (don't forget to remove the foil from the bones first).
+When ready to carve the rack of lamb, stand it up on the meat side with the bones curving away from you.
+Slide a sharp knife down between the bones, cutting gently through the meat.
+You should be able to see the bones all the way down along the backside of the rack.